adamcw/wordle-trie-packing/README.md

 What is Brotli encoding doing exactly?
 It's doing a few general-purpose compression algorithms, but it's also doing [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).

-Hufman coding is a process of generating a prefix code known as a huffman code.
+Huffman coding is a process of generating a prefix code known as a Huffman code.
 Put more intuitively, it aims leverages the non-uniform distribution of symbols in a string in order to allocate fewer bits to letters that appear a lot, and more bits to those than appear infrequently.
 The code is generated such that no